LIONAMLIONSTRIDER/lasercut-delta/LESSONS.md

 DXF Files are hard to diff!
 The dxf2image.sh script converts all DXF files into PNG images before I check in changes.
 GitHub (and other tools like [Beyond Compare][1]) supports diffing images, so I can now see differences between revisions

 ##Do not design parts which can be assembled more than one way
 I designed this printer and even I nearly glued parts together incorrectly.
 An example is the upright supports which glue together to form a square tube.
-The parts look nicer on screen with their interlocking tabs laid out symetricaly, but this allows you to assemble them with the tabs pointing in the wrong direction:
+The parts look nicer on screen with their interlocking tabs laid out symmetrically, but this allows you to assemble them with the tabs pointing in the wrong direction:
 ![Incorrrect assembly example](docs/assembly-example-exported.png)

 There are two solutions I can see to this: